Table of Contents

 Lê Tú Chinh vs Kristina Knott

-But if Lê Tú Chinh wants to defend her title on home ground at 2021 SEA Games is going to be hard against Kristina Knott of the Philippines who broke the SEA Record with an 11.27 run at Drake 2 months ago.
+But if Lê Tú Chinh wants to defend her title on home ground at the 2021 SEA Games, it will be hard against Kristina Knott of the Philippines, who broke the SEA Record with an 11.27 run Drake 2 months ago.

 Chinh and Knott will square up at the same oval in Hanoi just over a year from now.